NZTA/silverstripe-flagcomments/README.md

 When a comment has been flagged, it cannot be flagged by anyone else.

-# Installation
+## Installation

 `composer require micmania1/silverstripe-flagcomments`

+## Configuration

-Assuming you've already added comments to your page (as per instructions)[https://github.com/silverstripe/silverstripe-comments/blob/master/docs/en/Configuration.md] than all you need to do is enable flagging via config and add controller extensions.
+Assuming you've already added comments to your page [as per instructions](https://github.com/silverstripe/silverstripe-comments/blob/master/docs/en/Configuration.md) than all you need to do is enable flagging via config and add the flag to your template.

 ```
 SiteTree: